The Price of Success- The Spiritual American- Episode 14

 Episode Cover

-In this episode of The Spiritual American, Dr. Anne will share the first step of spiritual effort, observing the mind.
-Learn this simple practice...
+In this episode of The Spiritual American, Dr. Anne will discuss the value of regular meditation practice as well as common obstacles.
+Learn how...

 Listen